tbalmat/iCPAGdb/README.md

 Web browser: http://cpag.oit.duke.edu/

-This repo contains both back-end and front-end codes of iCPAGdb and the web browser.
+This repo contains codes for both back-end and front-end codes of iCPAGdb and the web browser.

-iCPAGdb is designed to facilitate rapid analysis of genetic correlation across thousands of GWAS simultaneously.
+iCPAGdb integrates the results of GWAS across different phenotypic scales, identifying and quantifying the significance of pleiotropic loci that impact molecular, cellular, and organismal traits.
+The goal is to provide a resource that allows experts on a particular human trait to easily develop hypotheses for molecular and cellular phenotypes that underlie the physiology of that trait.
+Molecules and cellular pathways implicated in this way could serve as novel biomarkers or targets for therapeutic approaches.
 Current verion of iCPAGdb contains GWAS summary statistic from >4400 diseases/traits, and allows users to explore pre-computed correlations across all existing diseases and/or upload their own GWAS to identify and explore shared SNPs between their own GWAS and >4400 diseases/traits.

 This repo contains two parts
-1) python3 code for iCPAGdb
+1) python (3.6+) code for iCPAGdb

 2) R shiny code for Web browser